-“It’s cool,” said Jasmin Williams, 10, a fifth-grade student from Walton Elementary School.
-“It has ... how can I explain.
+“It’s cool,” said Jasmin Williams, 10, a fifth-grader from Walton Elementary School.
+“It has … how can I explain.
 I like the color.
 I like the way it looks inside.”

-The three entities are boosting existing aviation academics/training offered at Dunbar.
-Their effort was showcased Wednesday with the landing of a Bell 407GX helicopter on a football field at Dunbar High School.
+The three are boosting aviation academics/training offered at Dunbar.
+Their effort was showcased Wednesday with the landing of a Bell 407GX helicopter on the football field.

 Superintendent Walter Dansby emphasized the importance of investing in aviation programs after he emerged from the helicopter.

-De’Ovion Alexander, 10, a fifth-grade student at Walton Elementary was inspired by the landing.
+De’Ovion Alexander, 10, another fifth-grader student from Walton Elementary, was inspired by the landing.

 “When I retire from football, I am going to be a helicopter pilot,” he said.